WebEngineeringAachen/WebEngineeringAachen/CHECKLISTS.md

-# Checklists for running WebEngDUS
+# Checklists for running WebEngineeringAachen

 ## Before the meetup